schbm/posh-comp/README.md

 # posh-comp
-Compilation of 'useful' posh func's
+Compilation of 'useful' posh func's and scripts